knowledge | 25 May 2021 |

 - a register of any charges on the assets of the company.

-All registers need to be accurate and kept up-to-date and failure to do so is an offence but it can also lead to other offences under the Act.
+All registers need to be accurate and kept up-to-date and failure to do so is an offence and can also lead to other offences under the Act.

 Although minutes are principally for the benefit of the company or the board itself and for the company’s members, they may also be inspected by regulators.
 For example, the Act empowers the Director of Corporate Enforcement to require a company to produce its minutes of meetings and must allow the Director to inspect those books and to make copies.